 Already feeling the urge to buy?
 Then I’ll stop paltering.

-Here are some of the best mobility scooters that you might want to check out in 2021 and beyond…
+Here are some of the best mobility scooters that you might want to check out for this year and beyond…

 1. Pride Victory 10 Tri-Wheel Scooter